Construction phase

 ← Back to dictionary

-What rights do homeowners have during the construction phase?
+What is the role of a homeowners association during the construction phase?

 Related words